mulesoft-assets/template-sfdc2sieb-account-migration/README.md

 # Run it! <a name="runit"/>
 Simple steps to get Salesforce to Siebel Account Migration running.
-In any of the ways you would like to run this Template this is an example of the output you'll see after hitting the HTTP endpoint:
+No matter how you run this template, this is an example of the output you'll see after hitting the HTTP endpoint:

 <pre>
 <h1>Batch Process initiated</h1>
 <b>ID:</b>6eea3cc6-7c96-11e3-9a65-55f9f3ae584e<br/>
 <b>Records to Be Processed: </b>9<br/>
-<b>Start execution on: </b>Mon Jan 13 18:05:33 GMT-03:00 2014
+<b>Start execution on: </b>Tue Oct 13 10:05:33 GMT-03:00 2015
 </pre>

 ## Running on premise <a name="runonopremise"/>